 If the SOC needs more details around a suspected compromise or breach, FireEye can collect:

-If DIT Security Operations Center (SOC) is performing any data acquisition with FireEye in relation to a potential IT security incident we make a best effort to notify the department ahead of time or as soon as possible about the data acquisition and will supply the following information:
+If DIT Security Operations Center (SOC) is performing any data acquisition with Crowdstrike in relation to a potential IT security incident we make a best effort to notify the department ahead of time or as soon as possible about the data acquisition and will supply the following information:

 This notification is dependent on departments providing DIT Security with an accurate list of their systems.
 This can be a standard naming scheme for hosts in their department or a list of hostnames for their systems.

-FireEye allows us the ability to quickly gather information around a suspected IT security incident in an automated fashion allowing DIT to stop a compromise before it turns into a data breach or ransomware incident.
+Crowdstrike allows us the ability to quickly gather information around a suspected IT security incident in an automated fashion allowing DIT to stop a compromise before it turns into a data breach or ransomware incident.
 Previously much of this information was available to us but it would often involve working with the local IT department and the user of the system to gain physical access to the computer of interest for investigation which took considerable time and allowed attackers to spread further on our network.

 No. DIT respects the privacy of faculty, staff and students and does not use any tool to monitor employees or your online activity.
-FireEye is only used to detect and respond to cybersecurity threats based on the criteria described above.
-While FireEye, as a tool, is intended to be used for the purposes of incident response, the information to which it has access remains subject to federal and state law, as well as other legal obligations.
+Crowdstrike is only used to detect and respond to cybersecurity threats based on the criteria described above.
+While Crowdstrike, as a tool, is intended to be used for the purposes of incident response, the information to which it has access remains subject to federal and state law, as well as other legal obligations.
 Furthermore, your use of University information technology resources remains subject to the University of Maryland Policy on the Acceptable Use of Information Technology Resources.
-Therefore, the privacy of the information FireEye accesses is similarly subject to applicable federal and state law, including the Maryland Public Information Act, and the needs of the University to meet its administrative, business, and legal obligations.
+Therefore, the privacy of the information Crowdstrike accesses is similarly subject to applicable federal and state law, including the Maryland Public Information Act, and the needs of the University to meet its administrative, business, and legal obligations.

 The University Privacy Office considers the following principles: respect, equity, relevance, accountability, and transparency.
 For example, Security Operations Center (SOC) members are required to consider and respect the rights, dignity, and expectations of the individuals their investigations may impact; SOC members are required to only access and use the information that is relevant to their investigations; SOC members’ are required to make the details of their investigations available to the Privacy Office; and SOC members are required to account for their access to and use of all information.